nadrimajstor/micropython-wiki/Home.md

 ###What is Micro Python

 ### The Kickstarter board
 The STM32F405RG is a 32 bit ARM M4 CPU with some useful capabilities.
-Technical data on the chip is here: [STMS website](http://www.st.com/web/catalog/mmc/FM141/SC1169/SS1577/LN1035/PF252144) and the datasheet can be found here: [datasheet](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00037051.pdf)
+Technical data on the chip is here: [STMicroelectronics website](http://www.st.com/web/catalog/mmc/FM141/SC1169/SS1577/LN1035/PF252144) and the datasheet can be found here: [datasheet](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00037051.pdf)
 ###Other hardware targets

 ###The [[pyb module|pyb module]]